-In 2001-02, Louisiana Tech moved from the Sun Belt into the Western Athletic Conference, where Richard immediately turned the Bulldogs into a contender for the conference crown, posting a 22-10 overall record, 14-4 in conference play.
-Led by Henderon, who earned All-WAC honors, Richard's Bulldogs earned a berth in the NIT, where they defeated Louisiana-Lafayette and Vanderbilt before falling to Villanova.
+In 2001-02, Louisiana Tech moved from the Sun Belt into the Western Athletic Conference, where Richard immediately turned the Bulldogs into a contender for the conference crown, posting a 22-10 overall record and 14-4 in conference play.
+Led by Henderon, who earned All-WAC honors, Richard’s Bulldogs earned a berth in the NIT, where they defeated Louisiana-Lafayette and Vanderbilt before falling to Villanova.

 Richard took the Bulldogs to the postseason again during the 2005-06 season as Louisiana Tech won 20 games and earned a trip to the NIT.
 That year, Millsap was named as an All-WAC performer for the third consective season while also leading the nation in rebounding for the third-straight season.

 In nine years as the head coach at Louisiana Tech, Richard’s teams posted a conference record of 90-60, going 32-14 in three seasons in Sun Belt and 58-46 in six years in the WAC.
 At ULM, Richard returns to the Sun Belt where he currently stands as the league’s 10th winningest coach in conference games, with a .696 winning percentage.